nyxsr/nix-darwin/wezterm-keymaps.md

 ## Tips and Tricks

+### Session Persistence
+WezTerm can save and restore your workspace layouts, including:
+- All open tabs and their names
+- Pane splits and arrangements
+- Working directories for each pane
+- Running processes (will restart shell in saved directories)

+**Auto-save on Exit**: The configuration automatically saves your workspace when closing WezTerm.

+**Workspace Status**: The current workspace name is displayed in the left side of the tab bar.

 ### Productivity Tips
 1. **Quick Navigation**: Use `Cmd + numbers` to quickly jump between tabs
 2. **Vim-style Pane Control**: Navigate panes with `Cmd + Alt + HJKL` and resize with `Cmd + Shift + HJKL`
 3. **Efficient Pane Layout**: Start with `Cmd + D` for horizontal split, then use `Cmd + Shift + D` for vertical splits within panes
 4. **URL Opening**: Simply `Cmd + Click` on any URL to open it in your default browser
 5. **Fast Selection**: Use `Cmd + Shift + U` to quickly select and copy URLs, file paths, or git commit hashes
+6. **Session Management**: Save your workspace with `Cmd + Shift + Alt + S` and restore it later with `Cmd + Shift + Alt + R`
+7. **Multiple Workspaces**: Create different workspaces for different projects using `Cmd + Shift + Alt + N`

 ### Customization Notes
 - Font size defaults to 14.0 and uses JetBrainsMono Nerd Font